 TGbn editor: please update the following paragraph as shown below.

 A STA that supports NPCA operation is called an NPCA STA.
 An AP that supports NPCA operation is called an NPCA AP.
 A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
 A non-AP NPCA STA may enable the NPCA mode only if it is associated with an NPCA AP.
-It is TBD how the non-AP STA enables NPCA mode.

 TGbn editor: please update the following paragraph as shown below.

-A non-AP STA that supports NPCA operation shall announce its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames.
+A UHR non-AP STA that supports the NPCA mode and that intends to enable, disable or update the parameters of the NPCA mode shall follow the procedure defined in 37.27 (Procedure for operating mode and parameter updates).
+In the OMP request sent to enable or update the parameters of the NPCA mode for the non-AP STA, the non-AP STA shall include the following:

+NPCA Switching Delay field,

+NPCA Switch Back Delay field.

+The associated AP shall accept the request and follow the procedure defined in 37.27 (Procedure for operating mode and parameter updates).

+NOTE – For a non-AP STA to enable the NPCA mode, the associated AP must support NPCA and must have NPCA enabled for the BSS (see 37.27 (Procedure for operating mode and parameter updates)).

 37.17.2 Dynamic Unavailability Operation (DUO) mode